2017 Knowledge Translation Grants

 This KT competition is designed to advance previously funded CFN research evidence into practice, thereby ultimately strengthening Canada's health and social care systems and improving care of Canadians living with frailty.

-This KT competition is only open to CFN investigators seeking to build upon previously funded CFN research.
+This KT competition was only open to CFN investigators seeking to build upon previously funded CFN research.
 Submitted KT proposals must expand upon end-of-grant KT activities previously identified in the CFN funded research project and should not overlap the end-of-grant KT activities already identified in the previously funded CFN project.

 Applicants can request funding for implementation projects that include partnerships and collaborations aligning with CFN’s knowledge translation priorities.
 CFN will fund projects with multidisciplinary, multi-institutional teams for up to two (2) years in duration.